TahirMahmoodKamboh/Linux/README.md

 # Linux
-This repo is for learning Linux
+This repo is for learning Linux and BASH/Shell scripting.